Skip to main content

 Telephone: (202) 208-2802

-The OSMRE, Regions 5, 7-11, will prepare an Environmental Impact Statement (EIS) for the Spring Creek Mine Mining Plan Modification for Federal Coal Lease MTM 94378 (the Project) as ordered by the US District Court in Montana.
+The Office of Surface Mining Reclamation and Enforcement (OSMRE), Regions 5, 7-11, will prepare an Environmental Impact Statement (EIS) for the Spring Creek Mine Mining Plan Modification for Federal Coal Lease MTM 94378 as ordered by the US District Court in Montana.

 Details:

-Anyone having difficulty registering or participating in a meeting should email lsholar@osmre.gov for assistance.
-Those unfamiliar with the Zoom virtual meeting platform can learn more by viewing the Zoom tutorials.
-You are invited to direct any scoping comments by mail to: Office of Surface Mining Reclamation and Enforcement, Attn.: Logan Sholar, Spring Creek Mine, PO Box 25065, Lakewood, CO 80225-0065, or by email: SCM_LBA1_EIS@wwcengineering.com.
-Comments must be received no later than midnight on April 18, 2022 to be considered by the agency.
+Anyone with questions regarding reviewing and commenting on the DEIS should email mcalle@osmre.gov for assistance.
+You are invited to direct any scoping comments by mail to: Office of Surface Mining Reclamation and Enforcement, Attn.: Marcelo Calle, Spring Creek Mine, PO Box 25065, Lakewood, CO 80225-0065, or by email: SCM_LBA1_EIS@wwcengineering.com.
+Comments must be received no later than midnight on October 22, 2024, to be considered by the agency.

 Comments received, including names and addresses of those who comment, will be considered part of the public record for this project and will be available for public inspection.
 By including your address, phone number, email address, or other personally identifying information in your comment, you should be aware that your entire comment, including your personally identifying information, may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.